Structured Style-Rewrite with Chain-of-Thought Planning for Low-Resource Character Dialogue: Ethical Considerations

 \subsection{Experimental Setup}

-We evaluate our method on multiple anime-style dialogue datasets.
-Baselines include retrieval-based systems, few-shot prompting, and holistic style embedding methods.
-The training corpus contains 5,786 synthetic \textit{(Neutral, Stylized)} pairs and 6,997 pairs after oversampling, with a strict $1\!:\!1$ neutral-to-style ratio in every record.
-Per-character synthetic pair counts and oversampling rates are listed in Appendix~\ref{app:setup}, Section~\ref{sec:data_scale}, Table~\ref{tab:data_scale}.
-Evaluation is conducted using automatic metrics (Semantic Score, Style Score, BLEU, and Perplexity) as well as human judgments.
-Implementation details are provided in Appendix~\ref{app:setup}.
+\paragraph{Datasets.} We evaluate on Chinese dialogue datasets spanning diverse domains.
+The training corpus contains 8,272 synthetic pairs before oversampling (9,521 after), across eight characters with a strict 1:1 neutral-to-style ratio.
+Per-character details are in Appendix~\ref{app:setup} (Table~\ref{tab:data_scale}).

+\paragraph{Baselines.} We compare against three representative paradigms spanning retrieval, multi-task SFT, and strong LLM prompting, as summarized in Table~\ref{tab:baseline_summary}.
+Baseline C uses GLM-4.7\footnote{GLM-4.7 is a model within the GLM-4.5 ARC family~\cite{5team2025glm45agenticreasoningcoding}.} as the prompting backbone.

+\paragraph{Metrics.} Automatic evaluation uses four metrics: \emph{Semantic Score} (cosine similarity via \texttt{BGE-large-zh-v1.5}), \emph{Style Score} (cosine similarity to the target character's centroid from a RoBERTa-based style discriminator), \emph{Valid Style Score} ($S_{\text{valid}} = S_{\text{raw}} \times \mathbb{I}(\text{Semantic} > 0.75)$), and \emph{H-Score} (harmonic mean of Semantic and Style, measuring their joint optimization).
+The style discriminator uses \texttt{chinese-roberta-wwm-ext}~\cite{cui2021pretraining} with a 256-dimensional projection head, trained on a character-stratified 80/20 split of the stylized training utterances; centroids are computed exclusively from the training split and remain frozen during evaluation.
+Full training hyperparameters are listed in Appendix~\ref{sec:refiner_metrics}.
+Human evaluation uses single-response absolute scoring on a 1--5 Likert scale along three dimensions (see Section~\ref{sec:human_eval}).